rishabh-wagh/Predicting-Stock-Prices-Facebook-Using-An-LSTM-Model/README.md

 # Predicting-Stock-Prices-Facebook-Using-An-LSTM-Model
 Time-Series Forecasting: Predicting Stock Prices Facebook Using An LSTM Model

-Predicted the stock price of Facebook stocks for january 2020 with the help RNN.
+Predicted the stock price of Facebook stocks for January 2020 with the help of RNN.
 For each day, used prior 40 days of stock prices.

 * Training data   - contains information on Facebook’s stock price from the start of 2015 to the end of 2019